bryancandi/WinGet-Releases/README.md

 # WinGet-Releases

-Repository for installers of my applications released on WinGet.
+Repository for application installers for WinGet.